openpreserve/odf-validator/docs/VALIDATION.md

 The manifest SHALL contain an entry for every file in the package, zip entry `<entry-name>` has no corresponding manifest file entry.

-For all files contained in a package, with exception of the “mimetype” file and files whose relative path starts with “META-INF/”, the “META-INF/manifest.xml” file shall contain exactly one `<manifest:file-entry>` element whose `manifest:full-path` attribute's value references the file.
+For all files contained in a package, with exception of the “mimetype” file and files whose relative path starts with “META-INF/”, the “META-INF/manifest.xml” file SHALL contain exactly one `<manifest:file-entry>` element whose `manifest:full-path` attribute's value references the file.

 See [Section 3.2 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_2_Manifest).